 Lilly Conference, Bethesda, MD, June 2-5, 2016

 The Lilly Teaching Conference Travel Fellowship supports full-time, first-year faculty members at Villanova University to participate in the Lilly Conference, Bethesda, focused on learning, teaching, and assessment in higher education as well as scholarly teaching.
 This regional teaching conference presents a distinctive professional development opportunity for junior faculty to refine their teaching skills, deepen their understanding of student learning, support their growth as teacher-scholars in the discipline, and network with faculty colleagues across East Coast institutions.

 Application Process: Full-time, first-year, pre-tenure, faculty members are encouraged to apply.
-Please refer to the Call for Applications (.doc) for details.
+Please refer to the Call for Applications (PDF) for details.

 - Completed Call for Applications, including Statement of Purpose

 - Letter of Support (by Chairperson in Department) – speaks to the significance of the faculty member’s teaching conference participation in relation to his/her instructional responsibilities and contributions.